lana-noor/sk-single-agent/README.md

 # Install required Python dependencies
 pip install -r requirements.txt

-# Log in to Azure (replace tenant ID if needed)
+# Log in to Azure with tenant ID
 az login --tenant "<tenant-id>"

-# To run the CLI/terminal interface:
+# To run the app with CLI/terminal interface:
 python appchainlit.py

 # To launch the Chainlit web UI: